revertinc/revert/README.md

 cp packages/react/.env.example packages/react/.env
 cp packages/vue/.env.example packages/vue/.env

+# Ensure that clerk is setup in `client` and a user is created by following the instructions here: https://docs.revert.dev/overview/developer-guide/developer-guide#-revertdotdev-client

-# Update these .env files with your own secrets if you'd like to.
+# Update these .env files with any of your own secrets if you'd like to.

 # Then In the root directory run